Credit limit

 What increases exposure

-• Scheduled subscription changes — Future-dated activations (for example, initialized orders with a future service start and a defined contract end) and similar delayed provisioning scenarios where billing exposure is known before invoicing.
+- Scheduled subscription changes — Future-dated activations (for example, initialized orders with a future service start and a defined contract end) and similar delayed provisioning scenarios where billing exposure is known before invoicing.
+When your marketplace uses the Credit reservation window setting (see Credit reservation window), only scheduled changes with due dates inside that window are included in credit limit utilization; commitments dated farther in the future are ignored for utilization until they move into the window.

 What reduces exposure